Blog Tools

 FDR had to weave a tortuous path between isolationists in both political wings and Stalin's "community organizers" simply to rebuild the United States' military and supply Great Britain with what she needed to resist a German invasion.

 We never really recovered from Clinton's destruction of the US military - and Obama wants to throw away even that degree of recovery.
 He's promised to do exactly that.
-We'll be many years and spend trillions rebuilding our military if Obama wins this election - and WE WILL NEED A MILITARY.
+We'll be many years and spend billions rebuilding our military if Obama wins this election - and WE WILL NEED A MILITARY.

 Obama has an incredible set of endorsements - every dictator and would-be dictator on Earth hopes Barack Obama will be elected President of the United States.
 Professional courtesy, I guess.